nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 ## 2. Environment variables

 In order to fully automate the deployment, several environment variables must be set.
 The following subsections will describe the purpose and method for obtaining the values for these variables.
+An introduction to unix environment variables can be found [here](https://en.wikipedia.org/wiki/Environment_variable).

 ### 2.1 Cloudflare